blackheaven/blackheaven.github.io/content/2024-09-10_api-legacy-adding-features.md

 tags = ["haskell", "design", "legacy", "polysemy"]
 +++

-Afteer a short break, let's go back to our [Event-sourced API](@/2024-08-27_api-legacy-pure-projection.md).
+After a short break, let's go back to our [Event-sourced API](@/2024-08-27_api-legacy-pure-projection.md).

 Until now, we have only changed the internals of our API.